 Studies have shown that good test results are unrelated to later productivity in life.
 Although schools do not insist much on productivity, it is directly related to good results, success, and progress in every sense.

 In order for the students to achieve the level of quality required by the modern age, they must know how to use the possibilities and advantages of the digital tools and technologies at their disposal, as well as to properly prioritise, plan, and adopt new knowledge.

 How do students develop 21st century skills at International School?

 For all these reasons, International School’s students finish their education with all the skills we have discussed, and become fully prepared to face the adult world.
 The modern concept of education implemented here implies the integration of knowledge and skills into a holistic approach to students’ intellectual development.

-Besides specialised knowledge, which International School imparts throughout its four-year education programmes for the purpose of preparing students for university, students develop all of the 21st century skills, which prepare them for life itself and make them the students of the 21st century.
+In addition to professional knowledge, International School students develop all 21st-century skills that prepare them for life and make them true students of the 21st century.

 Thanks to a modern and different approach to teaching, we develop the students’ creative and critical thinking.
 Students at International School use modern technologies in their daily activities and studying and they do it efficiently, responsibly, and in the service of creation.
 This is why they are familiar with all the possibilities of communication that technology brings about, and it is quite simple for them to master all its new attainments, for the very purpose of advancing communication and cooperation.

 Despite its modern orientation, our students adopt traditional values i.e. they are taught how to use technology and scientific tools in a responsible way and how to successfully cooperate with their peers and teachers.
 Those are all the things that make them learners, as well as future leaders, for the 21st century.